Reece Horn

-Reece Horn (born February 1, 1993) is an American football wide receiver for the Vienna Vikings of the European League of Football (ELF).
+Reece Horn (born February 1, 1993) is an American football wide receiver.
 He played college football at University of Indianapolis.
 He spent time in camp with three NFL teams, the Tennessee Titans, Miami Dolphins, Cincinnati Bengals, as well as with the CFL and other North American leagues.
-In Europe, Horn also played for the Vienna Vikings in the 2018 Austrian Football League and the Milano Seamen in the 2017 Italian Football League, both teams moved in 2021 to the new European League of Football which also revived old NFL Europe team logos.
-In June, 2022 Horn joined the ELF Frankfurt Galaxy, and returned for a full 2023 season.
+In Europe, Horn also played for the Vienna Vikings in the 2018 Austrian Football League and the Milano Seamen in the 2017 Italian Football League, both teams moved in 2021 to the new European League of Football (ELF) which also revived old NFL Europe team logos.
+In June, 2022 Horn joined the Frankfurt Galaxy of the ELF, and returned for a full 2023 season.

 College career

 Horn played at the University of Indianapolis from 2012 to 2015.
 He played in 48 career games, recording 272 catches for 3,562 yards and 31 touchdowns.

 Professional career

 Tennessee Titans

 Horn went undrafted in the 2016 NFL draft.
 On June 3, 2016, Horn signed with the Tennessee Titans.
 On August 28, 2016, Horn was released by the Titans.